 Substandard medical student professional behavior is identified by:

-Staff, patient or another student interacting with student, in which case the initial report is made to a faculty member, course director, or directly to the Chair of the Professionalism Committee if the behavior is observed outside the realm of a “course.”
+Staff, patient or another student interacting with the student, in which case the concern is brought to a faculty member, course director, or directly to the Chair of the Professionalism Committee if the behavior is observed outside the realm

 the Honor Council if it determines that an alleged Honor Code violation is a professionalism issue

-The faculty member meets with student, provides feedback, and has a discussion.
+Otherwise, the faculty member or staff meets with the student, provides feedback, and has a discussion.

-To document the feedback discussion, a Professionalism Feedback Form is filled out by the faculty member and submitted.
-(NOTE: The faculty member completing the form should give direct feedback to the student prior to submitting the form.)
+To document the feedback communication, a Professionalism Feedback Form is filled out by the faculty member or staff and submitted.
+(NOTE: The faculty member or staff completing the form should give direct feedback to the student prior to submitting the form.)

 The Professionalism Feedback Form is reviewed by the Chair of the Student Professionalism Committee, along with any previous Feedback Forms for the student in order to track patterns of behavior over time.

-If the behavior relates to the Honor Code, the Professionalism Committee Chair confers with the Chair of the Honor Council and refers the matter to the Honor Council.
+If the behavior relates to the Honor Code, the Professionalism Committee Chair confers with the Chair of the Honor Council and refers the matter to the Honor Council if appropriate.
 The issue cannot be referred to both simultaneously.

-Requiring the student to provide additional written responses, meet with the Chair or the Committee, or engage in formative activities
+Requiring the student to provide additional written responses or meet with the Chair or the Committee

 Requesting additional information from the involved faculty/staff/peers

-Referral to Promotion’s Committee when the behavior is egregious
+Referring the student to the Promotion’s Committee when the behavior is egregious